hmattinson/Dissertation_Excello/Documents/Proposal.md

 <u>Milestone: Submit Dissertation First Draft</u>

-#### Section 9: 18/4/19 - 9/5/19
+#### Section 10: 18/4/19 - 9/5/19

 **3 weeks**<br>**Start of Easter term**

-I will have returned to Cambridge by this time and hope to be spending the majority of my time revising for my final exam.
+I will have returned to Cambridge by this time and hope to be spending the majority of my time revising for my final exams.
 This, however, allows time between a draft submission and final deadline to make any final changes.
-This also leaves time if evaluations have run over.

 <u>Milestone: Submit Final Dissertation</u>